jfebrian/iOSLeadEssentials/EssentialFeediOSTests/Specs.md

     [V] Load when image view is visible (on screen) [V] Cancel when image view is out of screen
-    [V] Show a loading indicator while loading image (shimmer) [ ] Option to retry on image download error
+    [V] Show a loading indicator while loading image (shimmer) [V] Option to retry on image download error
     [ ] Preload when image view is near visible